NREL/nsrdb/README.rst

         issue of PC cloud coordinates conflicting with clearsky coordinates.
         This also fixes the strange pattern that was found in the long term means generated from PC data.
+    * - 3.2.2
+      - 2/25/2022
+      - 2022
+      - Implemented a model for snowy albedo as a function of temperature from MERRA2 based on the paper "A comparison of simulated and observed fluctuations in summertime Arctic surface albedo" by Becky Ross and John E. Walsh

 *Note: The “Data Years” column shows which years of NSRDB data were updated at the time of version release.
 However, each NSRDB file should be checked for the